Antarctic Air-Cruises

 This island is endowed with a unique beauty, due to its immense granite walls and the abundant snow that composes the scenery.
 It also has the largest and southernmost colony of Adelie and gentoo penguins, migratory species typical of Antarctica.
 On Petermann Island, you will be able to see a colony of Antarctic blue-eyed shag, a species much appreciated for its solemn stance and singular presence.
 During the summer, elephant seals come out in groups to enjoy the sun, basking on their sides atop the rocks of the island.

-Our Expeditions to Antarctica
+Our Antarctic Expeditions

 Our Antarctica expeditions include air-cruises and sea voyages.